Pressure drop reduction and heat transfer deterioration of circular, triangular and square pipes

 Although the maximum pressure drop reduction and the maximum heat transfer deterioration for a circular pipe are greater than those for triangular and square pipes as described in "circular pipe flow" and "triangular pipe flow", rh for the triangular pipe tends to be greater than rdp ( rh > rdp).

 In order to confirm this phenomenon, the numerical analysis code (SLUSH-3D) we developed is utilized to consider the distribution of turbulent energy k in liquid nitrogen for unheated slush nitrogen flowing through the circular pipe (D = 15 mm) and a triangular pipe (Type A) with sides of 26 mm (D = 15 mm) having the same hydraulic diameter as for the circular pipe (refer to "Numerical analysis of slush flow by SLUSH-3D").
-These analysis results are also presented in the figure below.
+These analysis results are also illustrated in the figure below.

 Even though the hydraulic diameter is the same, the influence of the turbulent energy occurring at the apexes means that the average turbulent energy kav is greater for the triangular pipe than for the circular pipe Accordingly, in the comparison of the triangular pipe (Type A, D = 11.55 mm) pipe and the 10mm circular pipe as well, the average turbulent energy of the former is greater.
 This suggests that the pressure drop reduction and heat transfer deterioration effects in Type A pipe would be limited by the turbulence, and the pressure drop and heat transfer coefficient ratios for the circular pipe would both be lower.

-In the case of circular pipe, the flow becomes pseudo-homogeneous as the flow velocity increases, and the majority of the solid particles move towards the pipe center region as shown at the upper left side of the figure below.
+In the case of circular pipe, the flow becomes pseudo-homogeneous as the flow velocity increases, and the majority of the solid particles move toward the pipe center region as shown at the upper left side of the figure below.